qunitjs/qunit/docs/api/config/index.md

 qunit_config_filter=foo qunit_config_testtimeout=1000 qunit test.js
 ```

-The environment variables can also make it easy to pass a parameter to QUnit from a child or nested command.
+The environment variables make it easy to pass a parameter to QUnit from a child or nested command.
 For example, if you have several `npm run` shortcuts in `package.json`, like so:

 ```json
 {